 Make the most of yours: Designate a set percentage of savings from every paycheck, and make it a priority.
-Your dad was right: Pay yourself first.
-Your target: at least 10% savings every payday.
-You may have to get there by cutting costs or adding income.
-Either way, get there.
+A reasonable benchmark is to dedicate 10% of each paycheck to your savings.
+You may achieve this by cutting costs or adding income.

 A variety of well-tested budget plans exist, many of them based on a simple all-cash envelope-or-wallet method: Turn your spending income into currency, divide it into envelopes or wallets for designated purposes, and spend only what you have allotted on each expense.
 For the digitally savvy, there are online budgets or smartphone apps that accomplish the same task.